-Learn how to draw a star with an easy step by step tutorial.
+Below you’ll find an easy step-by-step tutorial for how to draw a Star and a Star Coloring Page.
 Plotting the end points first is a really helpful way to get started.

 When young students are first learning about shapes, there’s a natural attraction to drawing stars.
 After all, they show up everywhere in their life, as decorations, fun decals, even in the books they see and toys they play with.

 Years of working with kinders and first graders in the classroom taught me that drawing what they would call a real star (which usually meant a 5-point one) is one thing they sometimes needed help with.
 Some may have picked up how to draw a star in one continuous line, and some may not have.
 All benefitted though when they slowed down and did a little more planning first.
 The process of plotting out the five end points and then slowly connecting them with straight lines, seemed to work well for everyone, and was used as the starting point for many a star-themed project.

 Use the Button below to Download a PDF Tutorial

 Save me to your Pinterest Board!